Albert-Gao/modern-es6-npm-boilerplate/README.md

 - `npm run test`: Run tests via `Jest`
 - `npm run example`: Run example to see if the transpiled code works or not.
 - `npm run prepublish`: Clean, lint, test then build

+## About travis

+Instead of running the default `test` command, we will run the `npm run prepare` since it including all the phases for the final release.

+And in the readme.md, we have a status icon which shows how to add that building status from Travis.
+Do remember to modify its URL after forking your repo.

 ## About .vscode folder